This Pappardelle Pasta with Mushrooms makes for an easy elegant dinner. With roasted garlic and spinach, this pasta is hearty and flavourful.

 - When sauteing the mushrooms, don't add the salt until they've started to brown.
 If you add the salt too early, it will draw the moisture out of the mushrooms which will make them watery

 - Pappardelle pasta is quite delicate.
-Make sure to gently stir the pasta whilst boiling so the ribbons don't stick together
+Make sure to be gentle with the pasta from boiling it in the pot and when mixing it with the mushrooms

 - Add the pappardelle pasta to the mushrooms a couple of minutes less than the noted cooking time on the box.
 You want to allow the pasta to finish cooking in the pan with the remaining ingredients